lovefunCode/LeetCode-Solution/Top8-Algorithms.md

 5. LeetCode 98.
 Valid Binary Search Tree https://leetcode.com/problems/validate-binary-search-tree/description/?envType=study-plan-v2&envId=top-100-liked </br>
 You can find the code solution in [`BST-ValidateBST.js`](./BST(BinarySearchTree)/BST-ValidateBST.js)

+6. LeetCode 79.
+Word Search https://leetcode.com/problems/word-search/ </br>
+You can find the code solution in [`wordSearch-exist.js`](./wordSearch-exist.js)

 # 4. Binary Search
 Binary Search is an efficient algorithm for finding an element's position in a ### Sorted Array ###